sorc-lab/gitlab-lfs/README.md

 **NOTE**: The commands in the next step are all run from inside the container and do not need 'sudo', since you'll be 'root' user.

+**NOTE**: Make sure docker-compose file is pulling the correct image tag/version that matches the backup file's image/tag version.

 Stop the processes that are connected to the database.
 Leave the rest of GitLab running:
 `$ gitlab-ctl stop unicorn`
 `$ gitlab-ctl stop puma`